 - Wipe the cartridge with a damp paper towel after every use.
 Make sure it is dry before reinserting it into the printer.

 Q: How long does ink last?

-A: Printer ink could last two years with proper care, usage, and storage.
+A: Printer ink could last two to three years with proper care, usage, and storage.